queengooborg/OpenTag3D/README.md

 NTAG216 tags are cheap and common.
 They allow 888 bytes of data, which is plenty of space to store required information.
 NFC tags such as NTAG216 can be read/written with smartphones.
 13.56 MHz RFID modules are plentiful, low-cost and Arduino-compatible, allowing for easy integration.

-NFC NTAG216 was chosen over MIFARE 1K Classic tags, which is what the Bambu AMS uses, for the following reasons:
+NFC NTAG216 was chosen over MIFARE 1K Classic tags, which is what the Bambu Lab AMS uses, for the following reasons:

 - More memory (NTAG216: 888-bytes usable, MF1K: 768-bytes usable)
 - Smartphone Support: NTAG216 can be read from smartphones, while MF1K requires a dedicated reader
+- Backwards Compatible: The RFID hardware used for reading MF1K tags typically supports NTAG216 tags as well
+- Non-Encrypted: MF1K uses 25% of its memory to encrypt the data, which is unsuitable for an open source standard

 ## Mechanical Standard